Electrical Safety Foundation International

 • Electrocutions accounted for all but one of the workplace electrical fatalities.

 • 54% of all fatal electrical injuries occurred in the construction industry compared to 53% in 2016.
-The second leading industry in electrical fatalities in professional and business services with 20 fatalities (15%).
+The second leading industry in electrical fatalities was professional and business services with 20 fatalities (15%).

 • The utility industry had the highest rate of fatal electrical injuries (0.74 / 100,000) followed by construction (0.70/ 100,000)